-As part of our efforts to accelerate clean transportation alternatives in Massachusetts while effectively managing our distribution system, participating Massachusetts Municipal Light Plants are partnering with their energy efficiency program manager, Massachusetts Municipal Wholesale Electric Company, (MMWEC), to provide free of charge*, for a limited time, WiFi-equipped Level 2 residential electric vehicles chargers to customers signing on to our Scheduled Charging Program.
+As part of our efforts to accelerate clean transportation alternatives in Massachusetts while effectively managing our distribution system, participating Massachusetts municipal light plants (MLPs) are partnering with their energy efficiency program manager, Massachusetts Municipal Wholesale Electric Company, (MMWEC), to provide a free or discounted WiFi-equipped Level 2 residential electric vehicle charger to customers signing on to our Scheduled Charging Program.

 Click the picture to see the brochure.